 - tide … wash away: messages or sandcastles left on the sand do not survive the incoming tide;

-- the music of the poem: in this three-line piece four assonant strands are woven into the text; Heaney places them grouped within specific areas to create internal rhymes or reprises them at intervals or threads them through the text:
+- the music of the poem: in this three-line piece five assonant strands are woven into the text; Heaney places them grouped within specific areas to create internal rhymes or reprises them at intervals or threads them through the text:

 - alliterative effects allow pulses or beats, soothings or hissings or frictions of consonant sound to modify the assonant melodies: